-AIYA’s primary goals are to connect, inform and inspire young Australians and Indonesians.
-It does this by informing and helping students and alumni of Australian universities about internship and other work opportunities related to, or located within, Indonesia.
-AIYA works towards building greater youth engagement from Australian and Indonesian governments, businesses and other organisations.
-Importantly, AIYA works to connect young Australians and Indonesians on a personal, people-to-people level which not only results in strong personal friendships but also expands the business networks of young Australians and Indonesians.
-People-to-people connections like these are also significant for improving the overall long term bilateral relationship between Indonesia and Australia.
+With a mission to connect, inform, and inspire young Australians and Indonesians by advancing education and culture through increased youth engagement, AIYA works towards building greater youth engagement from Australian and Indonesian governments, businesses and other organisations.
+People-to-people connections like these are also significant for improving the overall long-term bilateral relationship between Indonesia and Australia.